 On the way up I kept stopping to turn round and look back.
 I knew the view looking down Grains Gill was great but there was no light whatsoever.
 Just a cloudy, grey, flat scene so the camera stayed in its bag.

 Within half an hour I had climbed out of the top of the gill and reached the junction of paths at the top.
-As I predicted it was very windy here so I didn’t bother turning left for the climb to Esk Hause, instead bearing right down towards the more sheltered Sprinkling Tarn.
+As I predicted it was very windy here so I didn’t bother turning left for the climb to Esk Hause.
+Turning right I headed down towards the more sheltered Sprinkling Tarn.

 Keen to find somewhere to camp I spent some time wandering round and did find somewhere dry enough.
 Unfortunately it was a couple of metres away from the only other tent there!
 It did cross my mind to make camp but I wouldn’t be too chuffed if someone else pitched so close to my tent.

-And so I got going.
-The light was just starting to go and I had one option left.
+And so I moved on, heading downhill to Styhead Pass.
+The light was just starting to go and I had that one option left.

 Fortunately having walked down the path to Styhead Pass I found Styhead Tarn was totally free of tents.
-Being lower down and less exposed than Sprinkling Tarn it was also the better option.
+Being lower down and less exposed than Sprinkling Tarn it also seemed to be the better option.
 And just in time too as sunset was only about half an hour away.

 The ground here was much drier than beside Sprinkling Tarn.
-After a quick wander I chose the area over the stepping stones at the top end of the tarn.
-Thanks to plenty of rain these were submerged but could still be seen in the water.
+After a quick wander I chose the area over the stepping stones at the Wasdale end of the tarn.
+Thanks to plenty of rain the stones were submerged but could still be seen in the water.
 And thankfully I had no mishaps when carrying all my kit over them.
-I’m sure I will one day but not today.
+I’m sure I will one day but not on this day.